gohugoio/hugo/content/en/news/0.68.1-relnotes/index.md

 ---
 date: 2020-03-22
-title: "Hugo 0.68.1: A couple of Bug Fixes"
+title: "Hugo 0.68.1: 1 but fix"
-description: "This version fixes a couple of bugs introduced in 0.68.0."
+description: "This release reverts a change in resources.ExecuteAsTemplate that broke some theme demos."
 categories: ["Releases"]
 images:
 - images/blog/hugo-bug-poster.png